maxdec/kimsufi-avail/README.md

 Kimsufi Availability Checker
 ======

-This is a small node project to check Kimsufi servers availability and sends a Slack notification with the ones currently available.
+This is a small node project to check Kimsufi servers availability and sends a Pushover notification with the ones currently available.

 ## Getting Started